 For a night on the town, start at Church Brew Works, a former chapel-turned-brewery.
 Then, head out to Butler Street, the main thoroughfare in Lawrenceville, and find a place for dinner.
-Dining choices are endless – from upscale (Poulet Bleu is good for steaks) to casual eateries (like Franktuary, a hot dog restaurant inside an old church).
+Dining choices are robust – from Morcilla (Spanish), Senti (Italian), Burgh’ers Brewing (Burgers) to Frankie’s Extra Long hot dog restaurant!

 Use this link to Google Maps for an online, interactive version of our Things To See and Do in Pittsburgh, PA Map.

 Our Pittsburgh weekend guide highlights the best places to visit in Pittsburgh, PA in 3 days.
 However, there are a few more attractions and sights that you might want to squeeze into your vacation.